Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Introduction

 This paper addresses both questions.
-We exhibit infinitely many rational $\gamma$ in $(1,2)$ so that $K_\gamma(\cdot,\cdot)$ has zeros inside $\h_\gamma \times \h_\gamma$ (see Section \ref{S:zeros-of-the-Bergman-kernel}), marking the first progress to be made on (Q1).
-These $\gamma$ values accumulate at 1, answering (Q2) by proving no such $\epsilon$ can exist.
+In Section \ref{S:zeros-of-the-Bergman-kernel} we exhibit infinitely many rational $\gamma \in (1,2)$ for which $K_\gamma(\cdot,\cdot)$ has zeros inside $\h_\gamma \times \h_\gamma$, marking the first progress made on (Q1).
+These $\gamma$ values accumulate at 1, which answers (Q2) by proving no such $\epsilon$ can exist.